Georgie on top of bathroom

 Black Cat Hostel

 Changing out of the rest of my pajamas and packing up my new messenger bag, the two of us hit the streets for a little sightseeing before our 11:00 massage.
-Every building in the town was beautiful, but it dawned on me even more how commercial this city is, and having a boutique or upscale restaurant or jewelry store on every doorstep made the place lose some of it’s Guatemalan authenticity.
+Every building in the town was beautiful, but it dawned on me even more how commercial this city is, and having a boutique or upscale restaurant or jewelry store on every doorstep made the place lose some of its Guatemalan authenticity.
 It was definitely a town that catered to tourist, and it showed.
-That’s not to say that Guatemala isn’t entitled to it’s own European like upscale towns, but in my mind, the facades reminded me too much of Trinidad in Cuba, which I preferred, but the vibes of these two towns were so vastly different.
+That’s not to say that Guatemala isn’t entitled to its own European like upscale towns, but in my mind, the facades reminded me too much of Trinidad in Cuba, which I preferred, but the vibes of these two towns were so vastly different.

 One of the upscale shops we went into was a Mayan Jade store.
-Jade carvings were everywhere as well as all different kinds of jewelry.
+Jade carvings were everywhere as well as all different kinds of jewelry like that 18th birthday jewellery.
 My first mistake was picking up any of the items, and my second mistake was trying them on in front of the mirror.
 The rings, the necklaces, they were all so beautiful and the words girls weekend kept popping in my head.
 I deserved to treat myself to a little something, right?
 I’ve been so good for so long, not having asked for anything since the $2 root bracelet I bought on our waterfall day back in Jamaica.
 I went through a stack of rings, trying every single one on, and then finally deciding on one, when I went in a back room to see where Ana Bianca had strayed off to.
 Inside was a tower of necklaces and keychains, each with a symbol on the front and a word on the back.

 Speaking to a man that worked there, we found out that they were the Mayan symbols for your birthday, and kind of like astrology, had something to say about you based on when you were born.
 Flipping through book to find my own (based on the month, date, and year of your birth), I found out I was Aq’ab’al, or the bat.
 The salesman picked up a necklace with my symbol and handed it to me along with a card describing that symbol.
 Just as soon as I had decided I could part with a few dollars for a ring with a small jade bead on it, I was now in love with a necklace that bore my Mayan symbol for about three times more money.
 Damn.
 Oh well, at least it will be personal and have meaning.
 I can’t say I love what the card had to say about me though.
 ‘Early riser’?
 I think not.
 ‘They tend to get ill, to get mugged, or be pursued’.
 Thanks for the vote of confidence of good things to come.